JJ/my-raku-examples/articles/santa.md

 use [`=for`](https://docs.perl6.org/language/pod#Paragraph_blocks)
 paragraph blocks, which is declared in this case with the `code` type and will continue until the next blank line.
-It's an abbreviated way that does not need tne `=end` directive.
+It's an abbreviated way that does not need the `=end` directive.
 But there's something more
 there: the configuration variables `:notest :reason("Variable defined above")`.
 These configuration variables are arbitrary, and we can add as many as we want.
 They will go to the `config` attribute of the